Vasily Aksyonov: Early life and education

 His parents, seeing that doctors had the best chance to survive in the camps, decided that Aksyonov should go into the medical profession.
 "He therefore entered the Kazan University and graduated in 1956 from the First Pavlov State Medical University of St. Peterburg" and worked as a doctor for the next 3 years.
-During his time as a medical student he came under surveillance by the KGB, who began to prepare a dossier against him.
+During his time as a medical student he came under surveillance by the MGB, who began to prepare a dossier against him.
 It is likely that he would have been arrested had the liberalisation that followed Stalin's death in 1953 not intervened.